Artemy Troitsky: Biography

-Artemy Troitsky was born on June 16, 1955 in Yaroslavl, into the family of political scientist and Latin American historian Kiva Lvovich Maidanik (Кива Львович Майданик).
+Artemy Troitsky was born on June 16, 1955, in Yaroslavl, into the family of political scientist and Latin American historian Kiva Lvovich Maidanik (Кива Львович Майданик).
 His mother was Rufina Nikolaevna Troitskaya.
-He spent his childhood in Prague, where his parents worked as employees of the journal Problems of Peace and Socialism («Проблемы мира и социализма»).
+He spent his childhood in Prague, where his parents worked as employees of the journal Problems of World and Socialism («Проблемы мира и социализма»).

 From 1972 to 1974, he led discos in the main building of Moscow State University, in the cafe B-4.
 In 1977, he graduated from the Moscow Institute of Economics and Statistics with a degree in mathematics and economics.
 From 1978 to 1983, he worked as a junior research fellow at the Institute of Art History.
 He was fired before he had time to defend his Ph.D.
 From 1982 to 1983 he was the guitarist of Zvuki Mu.
 He was one of the founders of the label General Records.

 Since 2001, he has been lecturing on the subjects “The History of the Entertainment Industry” and “The Music Press” at the faculty “Production and Management in Music Show Business” of the State University of Management.

 From 2001 to 2014, he conducted a master class in music journalism at the journalism department of Moscow State University.
 In interviews, Troitsky noted that he was “squeezed out” of his job at Moscow State University after 13 years of teaching, and that his lectures were monitored and censored.

 In 2003-2004, he was the chairman of the jury of the Sayan Ring International Festival of Ethnic Music in Shushenskoye (since 2012 the festival has been called WORLD of Siberia).

 In 2011, the journalist was subjected to a surge of prosecutions for his public statements.
 There were seven lawsuits in total.
 The plaintiffs in the criminal proceedings were former policeman Nikolay Khovansky and musician Vаdim Samoylov.
 A benefit concert was organized in support of Troitsky and held at the Moscow club Hleb in June 2011.
 The performers at the concert included Yuri Shevchuk, Oleg Nesterov, Nick Rock'n'Roll, Vasya Oblomov, Vladimir Ratskevich, Vasily Shumov and Center, Pakhom and Vivisektor, ElgreE, RE-pac, OtZvuki Mu, Barto, Shtabelya, Posledny Shans, Nebesnaya Kantselyariya, and Doch Monroe i Kennedy.
 In September, the album For Troitsky was also released with 23 tracks from 23 musicians and bands.
 In December 2011, the criminal article under which Troitsky was sued was decriminalized, and the relevant lawsuits were discontinued.